mbenke/zpf2019/Slides/09TH/09meta.md

 Let us now try to build such a definition ourselves.

-Note that we need to use two modules, since definitions to be run during compilation have to be imported from a different module.
+Note that we need to use two modules, since definitions to be run during compilation have to be imported from a different module --- the code to be run needs to be compiled first.

 # Build1